 The department expects grant funding to be fully expended in the financial year in which it is allocated.

-If service providers do not expend all grant funding received in a financial year, the department will either approve a roll over of the funds for use in the next financial year or recover the funds.
+If service providers do not expend all grant funding received in a financial year, the department will either approve a roll-over of the funds for use in the next financial year or recover the funds.
 FAMs will liaise with providers on the treatment of unexpended funds after the department has reviewed financial acquittal reports.

 7.9.
-Review point
+Review point for five national CaPS providers

-In 2023-24, the department will review the performance of service providers delivering FaRS.
+In 2023-24, the department will review the performance of service providers delivering the five national CaPS services.
 The department will measure performance across the period 1 July 2021 to 31 August 2023 using the assessment criteria in the matrix at Appendix C. The review will commence on 1 September 2023 (the review point) and the department will notify providers of their outcomes by 29 February 2024.